Our Frequently Asked Questions

 Read More

-Fetal distress is an emergency pregnancy, labor, and delivery complication in which a baby experiences oxygen deprivation (birth asphyxia).
-Signs of fetal distress may include: Changes in the baby’s heart rate (as seen on a fetal heart rate monitor) Decreased fetal movement Meconium in the amniotic fluid (increasing risk for meconium aspiration) Medical staff should...
+Fetal distress is an emergency pregnancy, labor, and delivery complication in which a baby may experience oxygen deprivation (birth asphyxia).
+Signs of fetal distress may include: Abnormal changes in the baby’s heart rate (as seen on a fetal heart rate monitor) Decreased fetal movement Meconium in the amniotic fluid (increasing risk for meconium aspiration) Medical...

 Read More